-Patients with aHUS are at immediate and ongoing risk for the life-threatening and destructive consequences of complement-mediated TMA1-3
+Patients with aHUS can be at continuous risk of the life-threatening consequences of unpredictable complement-mediated TMA1,2

-aHUS is a disease associated with chronic risk of complement-mediated thrombotic microangiopathy (TMA) and life-threatening consequences1-4
+aHUS is a disease associated with chronic risk of complement-mediated thrombotic microangiopathy (TMA) and life-threatening consequences1,2

 aHUS is defined as a disease that manifests with1

 - The clinical characteristics of TMA (thrombocytopenia, microangiopathic hemolysis, and symptoms of organ dysfunction)

 - ADAMTS13 activity >5% (to rule out severe ADAMTS13 deficiency)